krithi2201/project/README.md

 # Getting started

-Begin by exploring the sorce code and download the datasets. (flower1.jpeg and Iris.csv)
+Begin by exploring the source code and download the datasets. (flower1.jpeg and Iris.csv)

 # Import required libraries